Geometric Entropy and Retrieval Phase Transitions in Continuous Thermal Dense Associative Memory: Conclusion

 \section{Conclusion}

-We have derived the thermodynamic phase boundaries for Dense Associative Memory networks operating in the exponential capacity regime $p = e^{\alpha N}$.
-By separating the free energy into kernel-dependent energy and geometry-dependent entropy, we obtained analytic expressions for the critical line $\alpha_c(T)$ that delineates the retrieval phase from disordered (spin-glass or paramagnetic) phases.
+We have derived the thermodynamic phase boundaries for Dense Associative Memory networks operating in the exponential capacity regime $M = e^{\alpha N}$.
+By separating the free energy into kernel-dependent energy and geometry-dependent entropy, we obtained analytic expressions for the critical line $\alpha_c(T)$ that delineates the retrieval phase from non-retrieval.

 The two kernels exhibit qualitatively different phase boundary structures.
-For LSE, the retrieval region extends to arbitrarily high temperatures as $\alpha \to 0$, but interference from spurious patterns is always present.
+For LSE, a critical line exists at all loads: retrieval always fails above a finite $T_c(\alpha)$.
 For LSR with $b > 1$, the finite support introduces a threshold $\alpha_{\text{th}}(b)$ below which no spurious patterns contribute to the noise floor.
 In this sub-threshold regime, retrieval is perfect at any temperature, a qualitative advantage with no analog in LSE.

 The practical implications are twofold.
 First, kernel choice involves a robustness-capacity trade-off: LSE provides thermal robustness across all loads with ever-present interference, while LSR offers complete isolation from interference below the support threshold, guaranteeing perfect retrieval regardless of temperature in this regime.
 Second, both kernels achieve the same zero-temperature capacity $\alpha_c(0) = 0.5$, confirming that exponential storage capacity is a geometric property of the spherical constraint rather than a kernel-specific feature.